The Remixes (Mariah Carey album)

+Commercially, the album debuted at number 26 on the Billboard 200 with over 40,000 units sold in its first week—lower than her ninth studio album Charmbracelet, but a stronger showing than her previous compilation Greatest Hits.
+Despite spending only five weeks on the main album chart, it found greater success on the genre-specific Top Electronic Albums chart, where it held the number one position for two months.
+By April 2005, U.S. sales had reached over 200,000 copies, climbing to nearly 290,000 by 2018.
+In October 2019, the album was certified Gold by the RIAA, a milestone adjusted for its double-disc format, which counts each disc toward certification thresholds.
+Internationally, The Remixes reached the top forty in markets including New Zealand, South Korea, and the United Kingdom.

 Background and release

 Following the demise of her marriage with Sony Music CEO Tommy Mottola after the release of her sixth studio album Butterfly (1997), American singer Mariah Carey negotiated her exit from record label Columbia in exchange for the release of four albums: #1's (1998; her first greatest hits album), Rainbow (1999; her seventh studio album), Greatest Hits (2001; her second greatest hits album), and The Remixes (2003; her first remix album).
 By the time of the latter's release, Mottola had resigned from Sony Music and Carey was consequently more creatively involved in the album than Greatest Hits, for which she admitted not knowing of its impending release in 2001.
 In a 2003 interview with the Scripps Howard News Service, Carey summed up The Remixes' release as "a contractual Sony thing".
 However, Carey told The Hollywood Reporter she had always wanted to put out a remix album and reflected positively about its tracklist.

 The Remixes received a staggered release worldwide as a cassette and compact disc.
 Sony Music Japan International released the album in Japan on June 25, 2003, to correspond with Carey's Charmbracelet World Tour dates in that country.
 While a United States release was scheduled for the previous day, Columbia Records delayed the album multiple times to July 1, August 5, and September 2, before releasing it on October 14.
 Elsewhere, The Remixes was released on October 6 in the United Kingdom, October 14 in Taiwan, October 21 in Canada, October 24 in South Korea, and November 3 in Australia.